nt246/NTRES6940-data-science/lecture_notes/lesson8-tidy-data.md

 once you get familiar with one, you can easily apply your knowledge to all the other functions in `readr`.

-You can examine the options by looking at the documentation, e.g `? read_csv()`.
+You can examine the options by looking at the documentation, e.g `?read_csv()`.
 There is also a very useful overview in [Chapter 11 of Grolemund and Wickham’s R for Data Science](https://r4ds.had.co.nz/data-import.html)